uiPotion/uipotion/CONTRIBUTING.md

 - Confirmation that it passes validation
 - Example use case

+We'll review your potion for schema compliance and best practices, suggest improvements if needed, then merge and publish when ready.

 ## Content Guidelines

-- **Be comprehensive**: Include all necessary details for AI to implement
+- **Be comprehensive** — Include all necessary details for AI to implement
-- **Be framework-agnostic**: Avoid framework-specific code in descriptions
+- **Be framework-agnostic** — Avoid framework-specific code in descriptions
-- **Include accessibility**: WCAG compliance, ARIA, keyboard navigation
+- **Include accessibility** — WCAG compliance, ARIA, keyboard navigation
-- **Include responsive specs**: Mobile, tablet, desktop breakpoints
+- **Include responsive specs** — Mobile, tablet, desktop breakpoints
-- **Include testing checklist**: What to verify after implementation
+- **Include testing checklist** — What to verify after implementation

 ## Questions?